tardate/LittleArduinoProjects/Kraft/HarrierGR1/README.md

 Plan for the build:

 * build the jet-engine sound effect and navigation lights for installation in the kit
-* build the kit(!), with control wires sneakily coming out of the rear langing gear
+* build the kit(!), with control wires sneakily coming out of the rear landing gear
 * build a controller for the engines and lights with 18650 battery, charger, and boost mode switching power supply (to provide the voltage necessary for the jet engine)
 * a diorama based on a classic photograph of a Harrier GR1 on forward deployment in (West) German forest around 1970

 ## About the Harrier

-I won't recount the history of the Harrier, except say that the GR1 was the first to see service with the RAF, with  No. 1 Squadron starting to convert to the aircraft at RAF Wittering in April 1969.
+I won't recount the history of the Harrier, except to say that the GR1 was the first to see service with the RAF, with  No. 1 Squadron starting to convert to the aircraft at RAF Wittering in April 1969.
 Two Harrier squadrons were established in 1970 at the RAF's air base in Wildenrath to be part of its air force in Germany.
 In 1977, the squadrons were moved forward to the air base at Gütersloh, closer to the prospective front line in the event of an outbreak of a European war.